buildar/awe.js/README.md

 - DeviceOrientation API varies wildly across browsers.
 Chrome M33 is now spec compliant.
 Firefox is not necessarily spec compliant but does deliver a good UX.
 Testing on other browsers and working with all the vendors and the W3C GeoLocation Working Group continues.
 - Canvas/Video size updating in Firefox on the Marker AR example is somewhat borken leading to skewed tracking.
 Debugging continues.
 - .update() with visible:false doesn't get applied to all the children in .obj models/meshes for projections.
 Debugging continues.
 - Video textures don't work on Chrome M32/M33.
-Bug being raised.
+Bug raised.
 - Spatialised audio has problems on Android browsers.
 Debugging continues.
 - Spatialised audio doesn't play on Firefox when location is 0,0,0.
 Bug raised.
 - Examples can take a while to load on some networks so we they need a nice loading indicator/spinner.